purduesigbots/pros-docs/v5/okapi/api/filters/dema-filter.rst

 =============== ===================================================================
  Parameters
 =============== ===================================================================
- ialpha          The alpha gain (like in a single exponential moving average). ibeta           The beta gain (how aggressively the filter should follow trends).
+ ialpha          The alpha gain (how much to consider the current measurement vs. the previous output). ibeta           The beta gain (how aggressively the filter should follow trends).
 =============== ===================================================================